munificent/craftinginterpreters/book/hash-tables.md

 our load factor.
 Because we grow the array as soon as it gets close to being full, we know there will always be empty buckets.

-Once we exit the loop, we return a pointer to the found entry so the caller can either insert something into it or read from it.
-Way back in `tableSet()`, the function that first kicked this off, it stores the new entry in that bucket and we're done.
+We return directly from within the loop, yielding a pointer to the found entry so the caller can either insert something into it or read from it.
+Way back in `tableSet()`, the function that first kicked this off, we store the new entry in that returned bucket and we're done.

 ### Allocating and resizing